 We provide a wide variety of curricular and extra-curricular drama and dance opportunities for all our students, ranging from clubs and in-house productions and workshops, to West-End theatre trips and external performances at professional venues.
 Our extra-curricular programme is designed both to support the curriculum and to provide an entertaining and powerful learning experience for as many students as possible.

 We have a range of performance and rehearsal spaces from a fully-equipped lecture theatre to our ‘loft’ rehearsal space, the main hall for theatre in the round and outside spaces for open air or promenade productions.
-We have begun constructing a performing arts centre which will open in 2017.
+Our state-of-the-art Peter Hall Performing Arts Centre will open in the spring of 2018.
 In recent years students have also staged productions at external venues in Cambridge including the ADC, Cambridge Arts Theatre, The Junction, Corpus Christi Playroom and the Mumford Theatre.

 We have a Theatre Director in Residence who plays a key role in the School’s multiple drama productions each year, as well as working to develop the School’s extra-curricular drama provision.

 In the Lower and Middle School (Years 7 to 11), pupils can join the Junior Drama Club, the Middle School Drama Company, Dance Club – taught in conjunction with Bodywork – and the student-led Musical Theatre Choir and Improvisation Club.
 Regular lunchtime sessions provide an informal environment designed to enthuse pupils about performance skills and to extend their understanding of practical theatre.